ekumenlabs/tangobot/README.md

 ## Pre requisites
 You will need to have Ubuntu 14.04 & ROS Indigo or Ubuntu 16.04 & ROS Kinetic.
 You can check [Installing ROS](https://github.com/ekumenlabs/tangobot#installing-ros) section if you don't have ROS installed.
+For these instructions, we will assume ROS Kinetic; replace kinetic by indigo if that's not your case when necessary.

 ### Software & robot setup
 To get the robot up and running without needing to build the app from source, install Tangobot app from Google's Play Store in your device.